 Encyclopedia articles.
 Encyclopedia articles are easy!
 Start with the title of the article in quotation marks ending with a period, followed by the name of the encyclopedia (in italics if you have it; otherwise, underline), followed by the period, then the year of the edition of the encyclopedia.

 Reports.
 With reports, you're likely to dealing with government reports or local informally produced reports.
 With most reports, you may not have an individual author name; in such cases, you use the group name as the author.
 For government reports, the publisher is often the Government Printing Office; and the city of publication, Washington, D.C.
 Also, for government documents, you should include the document number, as is shown in the following example.

 Personal interviews, correspondence, and other nonprint sources.
 With these sources, you treat the interviewee or the e-mail or letter writer as the author, follow that name with the person's title, followed by a period, then the company name, followed by a period, then the city and state, followed by a period, then what the information was ("Personal interview" or "Personal correspondence") followed by a period, ending with the date.

 Example: entry for unpublished information

 Product brochures.
 For these kinds of information sources, treat the company name as the author, followed by a period, use something identifying like the product name (including the specific model number), followed by anything that seems like the title of the brochure, followed by a period, ending with a date if you can find one (otherwise, put "N.d.").

 Example: entry for a product brochure

 Documenting borrowed graphics.
 It's certainly legal to copy graphics from other sources and use them in your own work—as long as you document them.
-You indicate the source of a borrowed graphic in the figure title, which is located just below the graphic.
-In the figure title, you can show the source of the graphic in two ways—the long traditional way and a shorter way that uses the format of the number system:
+You indicate the source of a borrowed graphic in the figure title (caption), which is located just below the graphic.
+In the figure title, you can show the source of the graphic in two ways—the long traditional way or the shorter way that uses the format of the number system: